 Payments sent through the mail can be made by check, money order, MasterCard, Visa or Discover Card.
 Online payments can be made by MasterCard, Visa or Discover Card.
 In-person payments will be accepted in our Cashier’s Office located in Room A205.

-Any check or credit card authorization returned by your bank will result in a $25 charge to your account and you may be required to send future payments in the form of cash, money order or certified check.
+Any check or credit card authorization returned by your bank and/or card issuer will result in a $25 charge to your account and you may be required to send future payments in the form of cash, money order or certified check.

 New York State Non-Resident (Out-of-County) Charges

 If you have been a legal resident of New York State for the past year but you have lived outside Niagara County, you will be charged tuition at the non-resident rate.
 The non-resident premium (difference between the resident and non-resident rates) will be credited back to your account if you provide a valid Certificate of Residence from your county of legal residence within the first three weeks of the start of the term.
-The Certificate of Residence received from your county of legal residence is valid for one academic year and must be renewed annually.
+The Certificate of Residence received from your county of legal residence is usually valid for one academic year and must be renewed annually.
+Certificates cannot be issued more than 60 days before the start of the term for which you are registered.

 Using Financial Aid as Payment